The Difference Between Cat5e & Cat6 Ethernet Cable

 This is a tough question because both are used in many of the same applications.
 There are a few general guidelines I recommend to help you with your decision:

-- If price is the overriding consideration, and there are no intentions of ever running 10 Gigabit speed, then go with Cat5e.
+- If price is the overriding consideration, and there are no intentions of ever requiring Ethernet faster than 2.5GBASE-T, then go with Cat5e

-On longer runs the primary take-away here is that Cat6 is simply the better built of the two cables, but Cat5e will get the job done in an adequate fashion.
-Think of it like this: Cat6 is the rockstar, where Cat5e is the local high school band.
+Normally Cat6 is going to be the better Ethernet LAN cable for most installations if you are also considering Cat5e.
+Cat6 is simply the better built of the two cables, but Cat5e will get the job done in an adequate fashion too, assuming you can live with the inherent limited future proofing.
+The choice comes down to the specific installation, the future, and your budget.
+Think of Cat5e and Cat6 differences like this: Cat6 is the rockstar, where Cat5e is the local high school band.
 Both can make music, but the rockstar really nails it.

-So, there you have it.
+So, there you have it: the difference between Cat5e and Cat6 Ethernet cables.
 If this was a confusing topic for you, hopefully it is no longer.
 HAPPY NETWORKING!

-You can also learn more about the Difference Between Cat6 vs Cat6A Ethernet Cable.
+You can also learn more about the Difference Between Cat6 and Cat6A Ethernet Cable.

 trueCABLE presents the information on our website, including the “Cable Academy” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.